Michael137/reasoned-soc/android/KERNEL.md

 8. Check kernel version in adb shell using `uname -a` or `cat /proc/version`

 (Above instructions were taken from [this thread on a broken touchscreen driver](https://groups.google.com/forum/#!topic/android-building/ou630PviyDc))

-### Modern Kernel
-Follow the instructions in the [Android docs](https://source.android.com/setup/build/building-kernels) to build and embed the kernel in the AOSP tree

 ### Old kernel
 1. Get the kernel version to install from your AOSP build.
 See the [docs](https://source.android.com/setup/build/building-kernels#id-version-from-aosp)